jeremytammik/tbc/a/1748_spatial_geo_2020.md

 ####<a name="5"></a> English Spelling

-Let's finish off on a completely different topic, the baffling idiosycracies of English spelling.
+Let's finish off on a completely different topic, the baffling idiosyncrasies of English spelling.

 The most extreme example I ever heard was the suggestion that the English word 'fish' could just as well be spelled 'ghoti':